roma-glushko/hyx/docs/components/rate_limiter.md

 At the same, that simplicity comes with the following specifics.

 As you scale microservice instance number up, the allowed rate limiting effectively grow as well.
-For example, if you have specified to handle 10 req/sec for one microservice instance, then theoretically:
+For example, if you have specified to handle 10 req/sec for one microservice instance, then:

 * 1 instance handles 10 req/sec
-* 2 instances handles 20 req/sec
+* 2 instances handle 20 req/sec
-* 10 instances handles 100 req/sec
+* 10 instances handle 100 req/sec

 This may look odd, but it's still useful and efficient as you don't need to introduce an external database to store your state, and you ensure that each particular instance is not going to be overloaded.